 - T4RIF – income from a registered retirement income fund (RRIF)

-- T4A – Pension, retirement, annuity, COVID-19 benefit payments from Canada Revenue Agency (CRA), and other income (including registered education savings plan payments and self-employed commissions)
+- T4A – pension, retirement, annuity, and other income (including registered education savings plan payments and self-employed commissions)

 - T4A(OAS) – Old Age Security pension benefits